Tyil/poseidon/readme.md

 # Poseidon
 An automatic music downloader for private trackers.

-This project is ment to become a competitor to Headphones.
+This project is meant to become a competitor to Headphones.
 Sadly, as this is a hobby project and I only have so much spare time, don't consider it anything worthwhile.